mrleu/ignite_sermon/jon_cg/goodness.md

+# Goodness

 fruit of the Spirit (Galatians 5:22–23)
 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, 23 gentleness and self-control.
 Against such things there is no law.

-# Goodness

 Open question:

 ```
-A story is told in the book of Mark where a man comes to Jesus and says, “Good teacher, what must I do to inherit eternal life?”
+A 10 For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.story is told in the book of Mark where a man comes to Jesus and says, “Good teacher, what must I do to inherit eternal life?”
 Jesus responds, saying, “No one is good except God alone.”
 (Mark 10) Do you agree?
 What makes someone good?
 ```

 What makes someone good?